Carry Propagation in Multiplication by Constants

 where the sum is over all lists $(B_1,\ldots,B_j)$ of $j$ central $k$-blocks, with $B_{i+1}$ to the right of $B_i$ for $1\le i\le j-1$.
 By (M-3), we may also assume that $B_1,\ldots,B_j$ are pairwise non-overlapping.

 We shall partition the contributions to the double sum in (4.1) into two parts,

-where $\Si_\rmi$ denotes the sum of the contributions from lists $B_1,\ldots,B_j$ that are pairwise strongly non-overlapping, and $\Si_\rmii$ denotes the sum of the contributions from lists $B_1,\ldots,B_j$ for which at least one pair $B_i$, $B_{i+1}$ of successive $k$-blocks is weakly overlapping.
-The contributions to $\Si_\rmi$ will be dealt with in ways that are completely analogous to those in the analysis of addition.
+where $Si_\rmi$ denotes the sum of the contributions from lists $B_1,\ldots,B_j$ that are pairwise strongly non-overlapping, and $\Si_\rmii$ denotes the sum of the contributions from lists $B_1,\ldots,B_j$ for which at least one pair $B_i$, $B_{i+1}$ of successive $k$-blocks is weakly overlapping.
+The contributions to $\Si_\rmi$ will be completely analogous to those in the analysis of addition.
 For the contributions to $\Si_\rmii$, we shall need to analyze the effects of weak overlaps, but in this case it will suffice to consider only the magnitudes of the contributions, without making any attempt to exploit cancellations.

-For $\Si_\rmi$, the only difference from the analysis of addition is that now the extended $k$-blocks each have length $k+d$, and the number of positions into which $j$ of them must fit is now $n-2d+1$.
-Thus the binomial coefficient that counts the number of ways that $j$ strongly non-overlapping central $k$-blocks can be chosen is ${(n-2d+1) - j(k+d-1)\choose j}$.
+For $\Si_\rmi$, the only difference from the analysis of addition is that now the extended $k$-blocks each have length $k+d$, and the number of positions into which $j$ of them must fit is now $n-2d$.
+Thus the binomial coefficient that counts the number of ways that $j$ strongly non-overlapping central $k$-blocks can be chosen is ${(n-2d) - j(k+d-1)\choose j}$.
 Since this quantity still satisfies the estimates